xi-project/zf-boilerplate/README.md

 Tests show all green?
 Good, let's push it.
 If you did the first step with `git clone`, you don't need to add the remote - it should already be there for you.

     # Set up 'origin' to point to your project repo.
-    # You'll be pushing your things to 'origin', never 'template'.
+    # You'll be pushing your things to 'origin', never 'boilerplate'.
     git remote add origin $GITHUB_URL_OF_YOUR_PROJECT

     # The -u flag sets up upstream tracking, associating this branch with the remote one.